 Assumption of Risk in Daily Activities

 Do you know what it means to “assume the risk” of an activity?
 Many activities involve an element of risk.
-Some are inherent to the activity undertaken such as sky diving.
-However, people undertake tasks every day that are less threatening than sky diving.
+Some are inherent to the activity undertaken such as shooting off fireworks.
+However, people undertake tasks every day that are less threatening than shooting off fireworks.
 These tasks also require assumption of some inherent risk, despite all exercised due care.
 Few activities we undertake involve greater risk than simply driving an automobile.
 We risk mechanical failure, road defects, the negligence of other drivers and our own inattention.
-However, we do not truly assume the risk that Bob will drive 80 m.p.h. in a 40-m.p.h. zone under the influence of alcohol.
+However, we do not truly assume the risk that Bob will drive 80 m.p.h. in a 40 m.p.h. zone under the influence of alcohol.
 When we got into our vehicle that evening, while there was a vague and general risk of a collision, we did not assume the specific risk of Bob’s reckless driving.

 “Assume the Risk” Explained

 Assumption of the risk involves a conscious or knowing acceptance of risks that are inherent to the activity.
 Or, of which the participant has been thoroughly and completely informed.
 For example, have you ever attended a baseball game, particularly a Major League game?
 If so, chances are the reverse side of your ticket for admission addresses your assumption of the known risks of attending such an event.
 Primarily, fans assume the risk of a baseball or bat leaving the playing field, striking them and inflicting serious injury.